-Press [FUNC] and [YES] to replace a sample in one of the slots with one found in any of the sample directories.
+Press [FUNCTION] and [YES/SAVE] to replace a sample in one of the slots with one found in any of the sample directories.
 To learn more about sample directories, see "GLOBAL MENU" on page 51.

-To select an highlighted sample, press [YES], or press DATA ENTRY knob D. Press [NO] to exit the list without selecting a sample.
+To select an outlined sample, press [YES/SAVE], or press DATA ENTRY knob D. Press [NO] to exit the list without selecting a sample.
+Press DATA ENTRY knob D or [NO/RELOAD] to exit the list without selecting a sample.

-Sample selection may also be accessed by pressing [FUNC] + [SMPL].
+Sample selection may also be accessed by quickly pressing the second [PARAMETER] key, SAMPLE, twice.